A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Related Work

+\item [2] Our second contribution is an ensemble approach that utilises various modalities, combining both structured and unstructured information.
+We utilise information from various sources to enrich our dataset with information that is potentially missing from the summaries.
+Our ensemble model empirically outperforms the baseline methods. \end{description}

-\section{Related work}
+\section{Related Work}

 There has been a growing interest within the field of natural language processing for learning representations of words as vectors, also known as word embeddings.
-Pretrained word embeddings are obtained by training on a large corpus and two main approaches are followed for learning these vectors namely, count-based and prediction-based.
+These embeddings have been derived via two core methods, namely count-based and \\ prediction-based methods.
 The Glove algorithm~\cite{pennington2014glove} is a popular count-based approach that makes use of the co-occurrences probabilities of words.
 The Word2Vec~\cite{mikolov2013distributed} approach is a popular prediction-based approach, in which models are trained based on CBOW (continuous bag of words) or the Skip-Gram approach.
 A growing interest in topics related to word embeddings is reflected by the numerous papers published in various NLP conferences.

-A new area of interest within word embeddings is to learn \emph{meta-embeddings} from different pre-trained word vectors without having the actual text sources on which the word vectors have been trained.
-One of the simplest approaches proposed is to use concatenation followed by averaging~\cite{DBLP:conf/naacl/CoatesB18}.
-Yin et al.~\shortcite{yin2016learning} is one of the earliest works in meta-embedding and use a projection layer known as 1TON for computing the meta-embeddings in a linear transformation.
-However, few work have studied the use of meta-embeddings for the healthcare domain~\cite{el2019embedding,DBLP:conf/biostec/ChowdhuryZYL20}.
+Due to vast amounts of data and compute required to train embedding models, many practitioners have utilised pretrained word embeddings.
+Pretrained word embeddings (or static word embeddings) refer to word embeddings which do not change in a given context.
+A new area of interest within word embeddings is to learn \emph{meta-embeddings} from multiple sets of pretrained word vectors without having the underlying text sources on which the embeddings have been trained.
+One of the simplest approaches proposed has been to use concatenation followed by averaging~\cite{DBLP:conf/naacl/CoatesB18}.
+Yin et al.~\cite{yin2016learning} was one of the earliest works to investigate meta-embeddings.
+They used a projection layer known as 1TON for computing the meta-embeddings in a linear transformation.
+However, few works have studied the use of meta-embeddings for the healthcare domain~\cite{DBLP:conf/biostec/ChowdhuryZYL20,el2019embedding}.
 To the best of our knowledge, the application of meta-embedding techniques for multilabel classification of ICD coding has not yet been investigated.
-In this work we investigate several different approaches for doing so, particularly focusing on combining pretrained in-domain word embeddings with pretrained word embeddings derived from external sources such as scientific articles on the Web.
+In this work we investigate several different approaches for doing so, in particular, we focus on combining pretrained in-domain word embeddings with pretrained word embeddings derived from external sources such as scientific articles on the Web.